 US electricity prices

-The EIA expects electricity prices to rise 2.6% in 2017 compared to 2016.
-Prices could rise due to an increase in natural gas (UNG) prices.
+The EIA expects electricity prices to rise 2.6% in 2017 compared to last year.
+Prices will likely rise due to an increase in natural gas (UNG) prices.

-To learn more about US electricity prices, please read A Look at US Electricity Prices and the Factors Impacting Them.
+To find out more about US electricity prices, read A Look at US Electricity Prices and the Factors Impacting Them.